iamYole/DIO-DevOps-Projects/Project 8 - Bash Scripting - Automating a LoadBalncer Configuration/README.md

     Save the file and make it executable by running the code below `chmod +x loadbalancer.sh`
-    Run the scrript and provide the variable below:
+    Run the script and provide the variables below:

     Note: Please provide the ip addresses of your own servers